First image of the black hole at the centre of Milky Way released

 Known as Sagittarius A*, the black hole measures roughly around 60 million km across and is four million times the mass of the Sun, which is about the size of Mercury’s orbit.
 Sagittarius A* is located around 27,000 light-years away from Earth.

-All we know about the first picture of the Milky Way’s black hole
+Here’s all we know about the first picture of Milky Way’s black hole

 A dark centre with a ring around